JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

 .. function:: getbasis(m::AbstractMathProgModel)

-    Returns the basis set for the optimal solution in the form ``(cbasis,rbasis)``.
+    Returns the basis set for the optimal solution in the form ``(cbasis,rbasis)``, where both return values are vectors of symbols.
 The vector ``cbasis`` indexes the columns of the constraint matrix, while ``rbasis`` indexes the slack variables for the rows.
-The entries take value 0 if the element is basic, -1 if it is nonbasic at a lower bound, and 1 if it is nonbasic at upper bound.
+The entries take value ``:basic`` if the element is basic, ``:lb`` if it is nonbasic at a lower bound, and ``ub`` if it is nonbasic at upper bound.
+Other values may appear, taking solver-specific values.
 Note that this function may not work if the optimization algorithm is not able to provide basis information.

 .. function:: getunboundedray(m::AbstractMathProgModel)